SharkyBamboozle/iVISPAR/README.md

 ### Unity

 The project includes the compiled [iVISPAR](iVISPAR) web app, which works out of the box on any common operating system with a web browser installed.
 The web app is built with C# using Unity, and its source code is available in [Source/iVISPAR](Source/iVISPAR).
-No knowledge of C# or compilation of the Unity project is required to run experiments with iVISPAR.
 We also provide a fully online working version for human experiments.

+> [!NOTE]
+> No knowledge of C# or compilation of the Unity project is required to run experiments with iVISPAR.

 <div align="center">
   <img src="Resources/README/webapp.png" alt="webapp image" width="500"/>